 Ceduna East-West Motel

-There’s two Tesla HPWCs with handy parking, payment is currently $25 at reception before plugging in.
-I highly recommend you take the 10 minute walk to the Ceduna Foreshore Hotel for a meal.
+The East-West Motel is the original charging option in Ceduna.
+There are two Tesla HPWCs with handy parking, payment is currently $25 at reception before plugging in.
+I highly recommend the Ceduna Foreshore Hotel for a meal.

 Penong Caravan Park

 This location has handy 32amp 3 phase outlet located in the centre of the Caravan Park, payment is a $10 service fee plus 40cents a kWh, the service fee includes the use of the facilities such as showers and camp kitchen.
 Penong is another example of friendly South Australian country people making up for the lack of government support emanating from Adelaide.
+A nice overnight stop.

 The Nullarbor Roadhouse

-The 3 phase outlet is on the rear of the main building to the left hand side as you look from the road, payment is $30 via the Cafeteria.
+The 3 phase outlet is on the rear of the main building to the left hand side as you look from the road, payment is approx $30 via the Cafeteria.
 Add plenty of extra charge at this location as a coastal headwind driving west could leave you struggling to get the next charge point.

 Border Village

+Border Village is a better option for charging overnight from 15amp rather than relying on the 3 phase.
 As you may see from Plugshare comments Trevor is the go to person at this location, ask for him at reception and he’ll guide you around to the rear workshop.
-Charging is strictly limited to 20amp 3 phase, that’s okay if you have a model 3 or Y drawing 3 x 16amps but it’s also where the Tesla Gen2 UMC to 3 phase tail comes unstuck, charging at 20amps single phase is unnecessarily slow.
+Charging is strictly limited to 20 AMP 3 PHASE, that’s okay if you have a model 3 or Y drawing 3 x 16amps but it’s also where the Tesla Gen2 UMC to 3 phase tail comes unstuck, charging at 20amps single phase is unnecessarily slow.
 Charging is complimentary in the hope that you’ll sit down for a meal or stay overnight.
+Roadhouse hours allow you still order food as late as 8.30pm AWST.

 Eucla